jose-donato/presentation-helper/README.md

 <p align="center">
   <a href="https://presentation-helper.vercel.app">presentation-helper</a> - a small tool to help you and your attendees ace in presentations.
 Create a room and share it in seconds.
-Then you can share snippets and links that the attendees can see immediately.
+Then you can share snippets and links that the attendees will see immediately.
 </p>

 <br />